DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/FAQ/Coming_Soon.md

 Number	  	| Name	  | Description
 :--       	|:--              |:--
 18269|Cannot edit a record in Titles (HcmTitle).
-The record already exists.| A new Data Type of Title ID has been added to generate a random unique alphanumeric data string which can be used  to fill this field
+The record already exists.| A new Data Type of Title ID has been added to generate random unique titles that can be used  to fill this field